oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/jsonld/sd_jwt_presentation.txt}}

-After the validation, the Verifier will have the following processed SD-JWT payload available for further handling:
+After the validation, the Verifier will have the following Processed SD-JWT Payload available for further handling:

 <{{examples/jsonld/verified_contents.json}}